A Bronx Tale: Plot

 In 1960, nine-year-old Calogero lives in Belmont, a working-class Italian-American neighborhood in the Bronx with his father Lorenzo, a Surface Transit (later MTA) bus driver, and his mother Rosina.
 Calogero becomes enamored of the Mafia presence in his neighborhood, led by local boss Sonny.

 One day, Calogero witnesses Sonny shoot and kill a man who was assaulting his friend.
-Calogero keeps quiet when questioned by NYPD detectives.
-Sonny's men offer Lorenzo a better-paying job but, preferring a law-abiding life, he politely declines.
+Calogero keeps quiet when questioned by police detectives.
+Sonny's men offer Lorenzo a better-paying job, but preferring a law-abiding life, he politely declines.

-Sonny befriends Calogero and gives him the nickname "C".
-Calogero earns tips working in Sonny's bar and throwing dice, but is admonished by Lorenzo when he discovers the cash that his son has earned.
+Sonny befriends Calogero and nicknames him "C." Calogero earns tips working in Sonny's bar and throwing dice, but is admonished by Lorenzo when he discovers the cash that his son has earned.
 Lorenzo returns the money to Sonny and warns him to keep away from Calogero.

-Eight years later, a 17-year-old Calogero has been visiting Sonny regularly without his father's knowledge.
+Eight years later, 17-year-old Calogero has been visiting Sonny regularly without his father's knowledge.
 Calogero is part of a gang of local Italian-American boys, which concerns Sonny, who does not want him to live a life of crime.

 Calogero meets an African-American girl, Jane, and a tentative romance blossoms between them.
 Despite the high racial tensions between Italian-Americans and African-Americans in the area, Calogero arranges a date with Jane.
 He asks for advice from Sonny, who lends Calogero his car to impress her.

-Earlier, Calogero's friends beat up a group of African-American cyclists who are riding through their neighborhood.
+Earlier, Calogero's friends beat up a group of African-American cyclists riding through the neighborhood.
 During the fight, Calogero initially refuses his friends' calls for help.
-He eventually joins the others, but rather than fighting, he tries to protect one of the cyclists.
-This cyclist turns out to be Jane's brother, who accuses Calogero of beating him up when he and Jane meet for their date.
-Calogero loses his temper over the accusation, and calls him a nigger, which he instantly regrets.
+He eventually joins the others, but rather than fighting, he tries to protect a cyclist.
+The cyclist turns out to be Jane's brother, who accuses Calogero of beating him up when he and Jane meet for their date.
+Calogero loses his temper and calls him a "nigger," which he instantly regrets.
 Jane, disappointed, leaves with her brother.

 At home, Lorenzo confronts Calogero after seeing him driving Sonny's car.
-They argue and Calogero storms out.
-He runs into his friends, who tell him that some African-Americans egged their social club in retaliation to the earlier beating.
-Sonny and his crew confront Calogero after finding a bomb on Sonny's car.
-Calogero tearfully pleads his unwavering dedication to Sonny, who recognizes his innocence and allows him to leave.
-Calogero meets up with his friends and joins them in their car.
-After they drive off, his friends begin discussing their plans to use Molotov cocktails to get revenge on the African-Americans.
-Not wishing to appear scared in front of his peers, Calogero feigns a willingness to join in.
+They argue, and Calogero storms out.
+He runs into his friends, who tell him that some African Americans egged their social club in retaliation for the beating.
+Sonny and his crew confront Calogero after finding a bomb on Sonny's car, but Sonny realizes he is innocent.
+Calogero's friends begin discussing their plan to use Molotov cocktails to get revenge on the African Americans.
+Not wishing to appear scared, Calogero feigns willingness to join in.